wilburc/wilburc.github.io/_posts/2016-02-19-literally-the-worst.md

 First of all, I have 3 iTunes accounts.
 Why?

 1. I used to not live in the United States.
 It’s surprisingly difficult to switch your account country preferences
-2. I had an iTunes gift card in one of my accounts, and credits are non-transferable <abbr>AFAIK</abbr>
+2. I had an iTunes gift card in one of my accounts, and credits are non-transferable, AFAIK
-3. I had to use my .edu account for something.
+3. I had to use my **.edu** account for something.
 I think.

 But that’s besides the point.
 Let me show you *why* I still don’t use iTunes for anything.